AlexDWong/MTCDisplay/PCB/README.md

 #PCB Files

-Enclosed here are the files needed to have a PCB manufactured.
-There are currently **two** revisions:
+Enclosed here are the files needed to have a PCB manufactured, as well as a Bill of Materials.
+There are currently **two** revisions; **both revisions use identical parts and share the same BOM**:

 ##Version 1.0